 Josh: May 24th, 2008

 This was the first time I actually noticed how beautiful she was.
-I always had a little thing for her because she was this older girl who was always around me growing up, but I never saw her in that light before.
-Here I was, a heartbroken 15 year old who was starting to fall for the 22 year girl who knew him inside and out.
+I always had a little crush on her because she was this older girl who was always around me while we were growing up, but I never saw her in that light before.
+Here I was, a heartbroken and vulnerable 15 year old who was starting to fall hard and fast with a girl he wouldn’t stand an ice cube’s chance in hell with.

-I just about lost it when she walked over to my brother, Dad and I. Even with my sunglasses on, she’d know what I was thinking if I looked at her at all.
+I just about lost it when she started walking over to my brother, dad and I. Even with my sunglasses on, she’d know what I was thinking if I looked at her at all so I kept my eyes on the ground.

 “Nothing.”
 Look down, Josh.
 Look down.

-She grabbed my forearm and started pulling me away, “Ok, come with me.”
+She grabbed my forearm and started pulling me away from the crowd of people at her party, “Ok, come with me.”
 She said something to her dad then led me to the street.

 “Rachael, where are you taking me?”
 I scoffed.

-“There’s nothing to talk about,” I scowled, crossing my arms.
-I wasn’t spilling any details to her.
+“There’s nothing to talk about,” I spat, crossing my arms.
+I wasn’t going to spill any details to her.
 She had a way of breaking me down and I hated that about her.
 She could get me to tell her anything.
 I wasn’t about to crumble.
-We walked silently to the edge of our street, stopping when we got to the bridge that ran over the creek next to the woods.

 Rachael: May 24th, 2008

-“I know you’re hurting right now, Josh,” I put my head on his shoulder and kept rubbing his back, “but in time, you’ll see that what she did doesn’t matter.
-Because someday, you’re going to find some lucky girl and everyone you were with before her won’t matter at all.”
+“I know you’re hurting right now, Josh.
+It’s nothing you did.
+These things just happen, we can’t prevent it.”
+I put my head on his shoulder and kept rubbing his back, “In time, what she did won’t affect your future.
+Because someday, you’re going to find some lucky girl, and everyone you were with before her won’t matter at all.”

 Rachael: March 13, 2014

 “Calm down, you’re a mess!
 Look at you!”
-Laughed Andre.
+Andre laughed at me.

 “Sorry!
 It’s been so long since I’ve been here!
-And I’ve missed Driver!”
+And I’ve missed Driver so much!”

-Josh came to the door a minute later with a smile as wide as Kim Kardashian’s ass.
+Josh came to the door a minute later with a smile as wide as Kim Kardashian’s ass plastered on his face.
 “Hey, sorry, had to put the beast in the kitchen,” he greeted.

 “It’s ok, I’m gonna go put this stuff down.”
 Andre pushed past Josh who was standing in the doorway.

-“Get over here, Wallace!”
-Josh stretched his arms out which I willingly entered.
-It had been forever since I felt those arms hugging me.
+“Get over here, you!”
+Josh stretched his arms out, which I willingly entered.
+It had been forever since I felt those arms hugging me and after everything I’d been through the last week, it was comforting.
 With my face buried into his neck, I could tell that he had just showered.

-I stepped back to observe his appearance, “You look good, Hutcherson.
+I stepped back to observe his appearance, “You look good, Josh.
 Last time I saw you, you were a blonde.
 I like this look.”
-I ruffled up the hair on his head and pat his chest.
+I ruffled up the hair on his head and patted his chest.
 “Ugh, but what are we, in Canada?
 Are you planning on chopping down some trees your backyard, lumberjack Josh?”
 I tugged at his flannel shirt.

-“I knew you’d say something, always judging me.”
+“I knew you’d say something, you’re always judging me.”
 He shook his head and like in a scene from Magic Mike, he stripped off the shirt, revealing a muscle hugging white v-neck underneath.
-Why am I staring?
-This is so wrong!
-I shook my head and followed the smell of the sweet and sour chicken calling my name into the kitchen.
+It felt so wrong to stare at him the way I was staring, but who was I kidding?
+He had a solid body, any girl would be stupid for not looking.
+I shook the thoughts out of my head and followed the smell of the sweet and sour chicken calling my name into the kitchen.